playforzll/Earthquake_and_Weather_sensor/README.md

 I used USGS earthquake api to work earthquake data.
 I used openweathermap api to work weather data.

-👉If you want to make weather work you must log in or sign up and get your api key or else will not work.👈
+👉If you want to make weather work you must log in or sign up and get your api key or else it will not work.👈

 👉Go to main.py and download to make this code work.👈